Mediation During a DivorcePublished: Apr 21, 2017 in Divorce

 You may be wondering whether you need to hire a divorce attorney if you do decide to pursue mediation.
 The answer to this question is “yes.”
 A mediator will collaborate with you and your spouse rather than taking sides.
 Their role is to help you communicate and come to an amicable resolution.
 You still need an experienced advocate who can help you negotiate an outcome that benefits you in the long run.

 A divorce attorney will represent your interests, review your final agreement, and submit your documents to the court.
 Without a legal advocate by your side, you may make an agreement without truly understanding what you are giving up or how your future will be affected.
 A Pittsburgh divorce lawyer will advise you about your legal rights and will ensure you have no regrets down the road.
+We do not provide mediation services, but we can explain the process and help you make decisions regarding your divorce.

 Contact Pittsburgh Divorce & Family Law, LLC Today

-Even if you decide that mediation makes sense for your particular situation, be sure to contact Pittsburgh Divorce & Family Law, LLC at (412) 471-5100 to schedule your free consultation with a highly skilled and compassionate Pittsburgh divorce attorney.
+Even if you decide that mediation makes sense for your particular situation, be sure to contact Pittsburgh Divorce & Family Law, LLC at (412) 471-5100 to schedule your consultation with a highly skilled and compassionate Pittsburgh divorce attorney.
 We understand you are going through a very emotional and difficult time and are committed to working in conjunction with your mediator to ensure you are pleased with the outcome of your divorce.